andrewsonin/trading_backtester/README.md

 ## Features

+The following features are available for enabling.
+Each of them provides access to:

 * __`concrete`__

   Concrete examples of entities that implement traits from the `interface` module.

 * __`enum_def`__

-  Provide access to the macro that generates an `enum` that can contain each of the listed types as a unique `enum` variant.
+  The macro that generates an `enum` that can contain each of the listed types as a unique `enum` variant.
 Simplifies the creation of statically dispatched trait objects.

 * __`enum_dispatch`__

-  Provide access to derive macros for statically dispatched trait objects from the `interface` module.
-Convenient to use with `enum_def`.
+  Derive macros for statically dispatched trait objects from the `interface` module.
+Convenient to use with the `enum_def`.

 * __`multithread`__

-  Provides access to utilities for running backtesters in multiple threads.
+  Utilities for running backtesters in multiple threads.

 ## Overview